microapidev/comment-microapi/README.md

 2. Clone your forked repo to you local environment.
 3. In your terminal, run `npm install`.
 4. In your terminal, run `cp .env.example .env`.
-5. In your terminal, run `npm start`.
+5. In your terminal, run `npm run startDev`.

 ## <a name="linting-your-code"></a> Linting Your Code